alexellis/aspnet-voteservice/README.md

 * Node.js results app voting for Cats/dogs running on Windows Containers.

+None of the applications in the new voting app would access a database directly whether SQL Server, mysql or postgres.
+The ASP.NET application acts as a gateway for for voting.

 Caveats:

 * Linking between containers is not working on Windows 10, so docker-compose.yml is of little use